 If possible, choose accommodation options that allow you to live with local students rather than other international students.
 Living with locals can provide a more immersive cultural experience, help you improve your language skills, and better understand local customs and traditions.

-At King's College London, choosing to stay in university halls where local students are housed can provide daily opportunities to engage with British students, learn about their lifestyles, and share your own culture in a natural, informal setting.
+Example: At King's College London, choosing to stay in university halls where local students are housed can provide daily opportunities to engage with British students, learn about their lifestyles, and share your own culture in a natural, informal setting.

 6. Take Part in Language Exchange Programmes